nyagamunene/supermq-docs/docs/bootstrap.md

 }
 ```

-Replace `<external_key>` and `<crypto_key>` with your thing's external key and `MG_BOOTSTRAP_ENCRYPT_KEY` respectively.
+Replace `<external_key>` and `<crypto_key>` with the thing's external key and `MG_BOOTSTRAP_ENCRYPT_KEY` respectively.

 - *Make a request to the bootstrap service.*

-Once you have the encrypted external key, you can make a request to the Bootstrap service.
-Here's how you can do this using `curl`:
+Once the key is encrypted, make a request to the Bootstrap service.
+Here's how to do this using `curl`:
 ```bash
 curl --location 'http://localhost:9013/things/bootstrap/secure/<external_id>' \
 --header 'Accept: application/json' \
 --header 'authorization: Thing <encyrpted_external_key>' --output -
 ```

 The response from the Bootstrap service will be in encrypted binary format.
-You can store this response in a file for later use.
+Store this response in a file for later use.

 ```bash
 curl --location 'http://localhost:9013/things/bootstrap/secure/<external_id>' \